arista-hpandya/SONiC/doc/drop_counters/drop_counters_HLD.md

 - L2_ANY is incrementing, so we delete these two counters and create MAC_COUNTER that tracks MAC-related reasons (SMAC_EQUALS_DMAC, DMAC_RESERVED, etc.), VLAN_COUNTER that tracks VLAN related reasons, (INGRESS_VLAN_FILTER, VLAN_TAG_NOT_ALLOWED), and OTHER_COUNTER that tracks everything else (EXCEEDS_L2_MTU, FDB_UC_DISCARD, etc.)
 - OTHER_COUNTER is incrementing, so we delete the previous counters and create a counter that tracks the individual reasons from OTHER_COUNTER
 - We discover that the EXCEEDS_L2_MTU counter is increasing.
 There might be an MTU mismatch somewhere in our system!

+Drop counters also provide the functionality to detect persistent drops.
+By specifying the correct values for window, incident_count_window and drop_count_threshold the user can generate logs for counters that experience persistent drops.
+More details about configuring this feature can be found in [3.1.6](#316-configuring-persistent-drop-counters-from-the-CLI)

 ### 1.1.3 More sophisticated monitoring schemes
 Some have suggested other deployment schemes to try to sample the specific types of packet drops that are occurring in their system.
 Some of these ideas include: